Bahamian Creole

+Bahamian Creole (BahC), also known as Bahamian dialect, Bahamian Creole English (BCE), or simply Bahamian, is an English-based creole language spoken in the Bahamas.

+"Bahamian dialect", as it is commonly called in the Bahamas, suffers from limited research, possibly because it has long been assumed that it is simply a variety of English.
+In actuality, the language of Bahamians exists on a continuum ranging from more standard Bahamian English at one end to creole at the other.
+One study identified four distinct Bahamian speech varieties ranging from more to less prestigious: acrolectal, upper-mesolectal, mid-mesolectal, and basilectal.

-Bahamian Creole, also described as the Bahamian dialect, is spoken by both white and black Bahamians, although in slightly different forms.
-Bahamian dialect also tends to be more prevalent in certain areas of the Bahamas.
-Islands that were settled earlier or that have a historically large Afro-Bahamian population have a greater concentration of individuals exhibiting creolized speech; the dialect is most prevalent in urban areas.
-Individual speakers have command of lesser and greater dialect forms.
+Islands that were settled earlier, or that have a historically large Black Bahamian population, have a greater concentration of individuals exhibiting creole (or basilectal) speech, while higher-prestige varieties are more prevalent in urban areas.
+Still, creole speech may be spoken by both Black and White Bahamians, sometimes in slightly different forms.

-Bahamian dialect shares similar features with other Caribbean English-based creoles, such as those of Jamaica, Barbados, Trinidad and Tobago, Turks and Caicos, Saint Lucia, Grenada, St. Vincent and the Grenadines, Guyana, and the Virgin Islands.
-There is also a very significant link between Bahamian and the Gullah language of South Carolina, as many Bahamians are descendants of enslaved Black people brought to the islands from the Gullah region after the American Revolution.
+Bahamian Creole English shares similar features with other English-based creoles, such as those of Jamaica, Barbados, Trinidad and Tobago, Turks and Caicos, Saint Lucia, Grenada, St. Vincent and the Grenadines, Guyana, and the Virgin Islands.
+There is also a very significant link between Bahamian and the Gullah language of South Carolina, as many Bahamians are descendants of enslaved African peoples brought to the islands from the Gullah region after the American Revolution.

-In comparison to many of the English-based languages of the Caribbean region, limited research has been conducted on what is known as Bahamian English.
-This lack of research on Bahamian English is perhaps because for many years, Bahamians have assumed that this language is simply a variety of English.
-However, academic research shows that this is not the case.
-In fact, there is much socio-historical and linguistic evidence to support the proposal that it is a creole language.